BrightcoveLearning/play-2019-techathon/docs/intro.md

 ### Assets

-We have provided a short, roughly 5s long video file for usage in a later section in which we will upload content to a Video Cloud Catalog.
+We have provided a short (roughly 5s long) video file for usage in a later section in which we will upload content to a Video Cloud Catalog.

 ### Public